timcryt/trash/README.md

 ### Why this hello world programm doesn't work

-Now, trash interpreter is in pre-alpha version, so most of language features, such as queted strings, aren't work.
+Now, trash interpreter is in pre-alpha version, so most of language features, such as quoted strings, aren't work.

 ### And which featires are working now?